intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 ## Kernel registration

-In order to register the Native CPU kernels to the SYCL runtime, we applied a small change to the `clang-offload-wrapper` tool: normally, the `clang-offload-wrapper` bundles the offload binary in an LLVM-IR module.
-Instead of bundling the device code, for the Native CPU target we insert an array of function pointers to the `subhandler`s, and the `pi_device_binary_struct::BinaryStart` and `pi_device_binary_struct::BinaryEnd` fields, which normally point to the begin and end addresses of the offload binary, now point to the begin and end of the array.
+In order to register the SYCL Native CPU kernels to the SYCL runtime, we applied a small change to the `clang-offload-wrapper` tool: normally, the `clang-offload-wrapper` bundles the offload binary in an LLVM-IR module.
+Instead of bundling the device code, for the SYCL Native CPU target we insert an array of function pointers to the `subhandler`s, and the `pi_device_binary_struct::BinaryStart` and `pi_device_binary_struct::BinaryEnd` fields, which normally point to the begin and end addresses of the offload binary, now point to the begin and end of the array.

 ```
  -------------------------------------------------------